dagraham/etm-dgraham/README.md

 - Prerequisites

 	- Automatically assigned.
 The default is to suppose that jobs must be completed sequentially in the order in which they are listed.
 E.g., with

 			- automatically assigned
 				@j job A
 				@j job B
 				@j job C

 		`job A` has no prerequisites but is a prerequisite for `job B` which, in turn, is a prerequisite for `job C`.

 	- Manually assigned.
-Job prequisites can also be assigned manually using entries for `&i` (id) and `&p`, (comma separated list of ids of immediate prequisites).
+Job prequisites can also be assigned manually using entries for `&i` (identifier) and `&p`, (comma separated list of identifiers of immediate prequisites).
 E.g., with

 			- manually assigned
 				@j job a &i a
 				@j job b &i b
 				@j job c &i 3 &p a, b

 		Neither `job a` nor `job b` have any prerequisites but `job a` and `job b` are both prerequistes for `job c`.
-Note that the order in which the jobs are listed is irrelevant in this case.
+The order in which the jobs are listed is irrelevant in this case.

 - Tasks with jobs are displayed by job using a combination of the task and job summaries with a type character indicating the status of the job.
 E.g.,